dicaormu/minesweeper/README.md

 $ git clone https://github.com/dicaormu/minesweeper.git
 ```

-This projet uses maven and you have to compile it
+This project uses maven and you have to compile it

 From your command line, in the directory of your project, build it using: